shaardul-18/shaardul-18/README.md

 ---

-## Open Source

-I believe in the power of community-driven software.
-I actively look for opportunities to:

-- Contribute bug fixes and new features to projects I use
-- Help improve documentation and developer experience
-- Collaborate with maintainers on issues aligned with my skills

-Feel free to open an issue or pull request on any of my repositories — contributions are always welcome.

----

 ## Let's Connect

 If you're working on something interesting in **AI, data engineering, or open source**, I'd love to hear about it.